Women in Aztec civilization: Pregnancy, childbirth, and the tlamatlquiticitl

 One of the few positions of power women could hold in Aztec society was that of the tlamatlquiticitl, or the midwife.
 These women were proficient in dealing with difficulties arising during pregnancy and labour but as most of the information we have about their practices is passed on from upper class Aztec men and the Spanish conquerors, much of the traditional knowledge has been lost.
-A tlamatlquiticitl attended every pregnant woman, no matter status or class, although women of higher status often had more than one attend them.
+A tlamatlquiticitl attended every pregnant woman, no matter what status or class, although women of higher status often had more than one attend them.
 The tlamatlquiticitl was essential to assisting in birth, and additionally to providing prenatal care advice.